Data structures¶

 ¶

-Supports only ARC-4 elements
+Only supports ARC-4 elements

-Elements often require conversion to native types
+Elements often require conversion to native types, use

 Requires